 My Facebook and Instagram feed has been full of memes related to parents being required to homeschool their own children.
 I have to say that many of them are spot-on.
 However, I do think that it’s essential for all of us to support and encourage each other.
-We’re all under stress and don’t really know what to expect from day-to-day.
-This post shares ways we can support our students and their families, as well as our own families.
+We’re all under stress and don’t really know what to expect from day to day.
+This post shares methods for supporting parents, their families, our students, as well as our own families.

 If you want to see more ideas for distance learning, you can use this post as a starting place.
 It houses all of my distance learning blog posts.